drwillis/pytorch-rl-gymnasium/README.md

 # PyTorch Reinforcement Learning

-This repo contains tutorials covering reinforcement learning using PyTorch 1.3 and Gym 0.15.4 using Python 3.7.
+This repo contains tutorials covering reinforcement learning using PyTorch +2.1 and Gymnasium +0.29.0 using Python 3.12.

-**If you find any mistakes or disagree with any of the explanations, please do not hesitate to [submit an issue](https://github.com/bentrevett/pytorch-rl/issues/new).
-I welcome any feedback, positive or negative!**

 ## Getting Started

 To install PyTorch, see installation instructions on the [PyTorch website](pytorch.org).

-To install Gym, see installation instructions on the [Gym GitHub repo](https://github.com/openai/gym).
+To install Gymnasium, see installation instructions on the [Gym GitHub repo](https://github.com/openai/gym).

 ## Tutorials